-While a discussion should occur with your financial advisor or lawyer (or both), a planned gift through your will, life insurance, bequests, or obituary, can be a great way to include PTH in your financial plans.
-The simplest of these is by making PTH one of your beneficiaries in your will, life insurance, or retirement accounts.
+While a discussion should occur with your financial advisor or lawyer (or both), a planned gift through your will, life insurance, bequests, or obituary, can be a great way to include PTEH in your financial plans.
+The simplest of these is by making PTEH one of your beneficiaries in your will, life insurance, or retirement accounts.

 If you have questions or would like more information on making a planned gift to PTH, please contact us at firstname.lastname@example.org.

 We hope you will consider including a gift to PTEH in your will.
 Called a charitable bequest, this type of gift offers three primary benefits:

 - Simple: Just a few sentences in your will or trust stating your intentions.
 “I, (name), of (city, state, ZIP), give, devise and bequeath to PTEH (written monetary amount, percentage of your estate, or description of assets or stocks) for unrestricted use or for use in greatest area of need.”

 - Flexible: You can change the amount or percentage of your gift at any time based on the needs or desires of you or your family.
 You can structure the bequest to leave a specific item or amount of money, make the gift contingent on certain events, or leave a percentage of your estate to us.

 - Tax Deductible: Your estate is entitled to an estate tax charitable deduction for the gift’s full value.